 - a.
 Satisfy the basic qualifications for Staff appointment set forth herein; - b.
-Admit, attend, or are involved in the treatment of up to (11) patients per year at the Hospital. - c.
-Are members of a staff category at another hospital which is the equivalent of Clinton Memorial Hospital's Active Staff.
-Exceptions to this requirement may be recommended by the Credentials Committee for good cause.
+Admit, attend, or are involved in the treatment of up to (11) patients per year at the Hospital.

 A Courtesy Appointee may:

 - a.
 Admit or render care to patients in the Hospital in accordance with the Clinical Privileges granted to him or her pursuant to these Bylaws. - b.
 Serve as a member of committees, including as a voting member. - c.
 Attend meetings of the Staff.
 The Courtesy Staff Appointees shall not be eligible to vote (except when serving as a committee member); hold Staff office; or, serve as a committee chair.